pippim/pippim.github.io/programs/iothings.md

 `/etc/NetworkManager/dispatcher.d/pre-down.d/` directory.

-The script `tvpowered` can lose communications at any time so it cannot be used for
+The script `tvpowered` can lose communications at any time so it cannot be used for `smartplug_off` function.
-`smartplug_off` functionality.

 ## `smartplug_off` Key Features